 - The nature of the gap regarding access to actionable information

 - What type of tool should be developed

 - How a tool would address the gap

 - Who would be the likely users of the tool

-How the tool relates to the mission and vision of C2C
+- How the tool relates to the mission and vision of C2C

-For changes to data points, proposals may be submitted using a form that specifies:
+For adding data points not available through the P20W data set or adjusting existing P20W data points, proposals may be submitted using a form that specifies:

-- What data point should be added
+- What data point should be added or changed

 - Who would use the data point

 - How the data point would be used

 - Who would provide the data point

 - Whether the data point already exists in a state-level data set or would need to be collected by local institutions and reported to state agencies

 - Which populations should be included in the data point (such as K-12 students or workforce development participants)

 - How providing the data point relates to the mission and vision of C2C

-Two months before the Advisory Board meeting, the Office will convene a public meeting where Advisory Board members can learn more about available data points and ask questions of the data providers about additional information that might be useful to access through C2C.
+Two months before the fall Advisory Board meeting, the Office will convene a public meeting where Advisory Board members can learn more about available data points and ask questions of the data providers about additional information that might be useful to access through C2C.
+This meeting would help to share information about data that are only available through C2C's data providers.

-The proposal form must be submitted one month before the Advisory Board meeting and posted on the C2C website.
+The proposal form must be submitted one month before the fall Advisory Board meeting and posted on the C2C website.
 Using a pre-meeting survey, Advisory Board members will rank order proposals.
 Advisory Board members will use a rubric developed by the Office to evaluate the proposals to examine potential impact and to align it with the C2C vision, mission, and authority.